sourov2008/SwiftUI-MVVM-Clean/README.md

 - ✅ Ideal for long term apps — perfect for products that will evolve over the years.
 - ✅ Reusable logic - the same use cases can power multiple UIs (SwiftUI, UIKit, watchOS, macOS).
 - ✅ Better separation of concerns — UI code stays focused on display, not logic.
-- ✅ Plug-and-play dependencies — easily swap APIs, databases, or mock services.
+- ✅ Plug and play dependencies — easily swap APIs, databases, or mock services.
 - ✅ Improved readability — new team members can quickly understand the structure.
-- ✅ Future-proof design — your core logic survives framework changes.
+- ✅ Future proof design — your core logic survives framework changes.

 ---